What Is Blended Learning? Definition, Models and Benefits

 3. Individual Rotation

-Teachers who adopt this model like that it maximizes their instructional time for interventions and small groups.
+Teachers who adopt this model may appreciate that it optimizes their instructional time for interventions and small groups.
 This ensures that students receive what they need while teachers can spend their time helping students because they know that each student has a personalized set of activities to complete.

 - Rooms for small group work